aidgn-com/fullscore/README.md

 Full Score consists of three independent technologies.
 Each is useful alone, yet more powerful together.

-**TEMPO (Touch Event Maestro Performance Optimizer)** is a 50-line snippet that improves touch event speed and accuracy.
+**TEMPO (Tap Event Method Performance Optimizer)** is a 50-line snippet that improves touch event speed and accuracy.
 Like an orchestra conductor synchronizing different instruments' tempos, it harmonizes mobile and desktop interactions.
 Without offbeats, every touch and click completes as a single note.
 While it provides immediate improvements standalone, when used with RHYTHM, it becomes a gateway for collecting user interaction data.

 **RHYTHM (Real-time Hybrid Traffic History Monitor)** is a client-side engine that leverages users' browsers like auxiliary databases.
 Unlike traditional approaches that send, store, and process data on servers, it embeds core functionality in the browser.
 Connected with Edge Computing, it enables real-time analysis and immediate response without server intervention.
 It proposes a new paradigm with minimal data transfer costs, server operation costs, and processing delays.